The Girl Who Smiled Beads

-The Girl Who Smiled Beads: A Story About War and What Comes After is the memoir of Clemantine Wamariya, written alongside Elizabeth Weil, published April 24, 2018 by Doubleday Canada.
-The memoir follows Wamariya's experience as a childhood refugee in Rwanda.
+The Girl Who Smiled Beads: A Story About War and What Comes After is a memoir by Clemantine Wamariya, written alongside Elizabeth Weil, published April 24, 2018 by Doubleday Canada.
+The memoir follows Wamariya's experience as a childhood refugee from Rwanda.
 The book was a New York Times best seller, was critically acclaimed, and received various accolades.

 Plot

 The Girl Who Smiled Beads begins in Rwanda during the Rwandan Civil War, when Wamariya was six years old.
 Alongside her sister Claire, Wamariya fled Rwanda, spending the next six years traveling through seven African countries as refugees.
 In 2000, the Wamariya sisters were granted asylum in the United States, and they landed in Chicago, unsettled.
 Although Wamariya spoke five languages, she did not speak English, and at twelve years old, she had never attended school formally.
-The Girl Who Smiled Beads showcases how, even after being granted asylum, refugees often do not feel settled and struggled to find their way in a new country.
+The Girl Who Smiled Beads showcases how, even after being granted asylum, refugees often do not feel settled and struggle to find their way in a new country.